SerenCodes/task-manager-client/README.md

 # Task Manager (Full Stack)

-A full-stack task management application built with React and a Node/Express REST API.
+A full-stack task management application with authentication and user-specific data handling, built using React, Node.js, Express, and MongoDB.

 It demonstrates user authentication, protected routes, and user-specific data handling using JWT and MongoDB.